MollyJeanB/our-bugs-ourselves/slides.md

 Pretty soon, there were reports from users that the chatbot was providing responses that were wildly inappropriate for eating disorder survivors, like this one.
 Now there was a lot of finger pointing between NEDA and Cass, the company that built the chatbot.
 This was initially developed NOT to use a large language model, but as a strictly rule based program built entirely with pre-written messages.
 However, a newer version was released that leveraged AI alongside the phrase bank, which was probably how this happened.

 This failure, like any serious software issue that makes it to production, has a lot of layers of course.
 There was the initial move to an automated solution in the first place.
 While NEDA disputes that this was the impetus for the move, it's worth noting that the helpline staffers had just formed a union.
 But there are layers of product, design, and engineering here too.
 Somebody built this, and released it without realizing it could be harmful.
 And as we think about the care we facilitate with our work here at Grow, it's crucial to think about the complexities and tradeoffs of automation.

+Because of course, we all know that in reality bugs are really external insects or monsters.
+Usually, we create them.
+Which means we can prevent them, too.
  -->

 ---